Quackers2446/Pokemon_Battle/README.md

 Right now what it can do:

-  Make Trainers, Pokemon, Moves, and Initiate Battles.
+  Have Trainers, Pokemon, and more!
+Battle eachother, and even join raids to fight dynamaxed pokemon!

   Trainers